roeelazar/cross_section_topology_3D_reconstruction/README.md

 In the silicin example and in the paper, mosek solver was used.

 #### Mex files
+Fot optimization's running time reduction purposes, a mex file was generated.
+If you are using a Windows 64 bit, then no further action is needed.
+Otherwise you need to mex the cpp file located in Utils\mincutMex.cpp.

 ### Downloads
 Clone the repository and work from the project directory.
+Add to the path the folders Utils, Core and Data_structure.

 ## Running
 ### Silicon example
-After adding yalmip, mosek and mexing the mincut file, type in the command window:
+After adding yalmip, mosek and mexing the mincutMex file, type in the command window:
 ```
 silicon_example
 ```